Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 McCall Robison of Best Company thinks you should “fill your editorial calendar with blog topics that are based around long-tail keywords.
 For example, instead of relying on a broad keyword such as “home warranty,” delve further and focus on a long-tail keyword such as “home warranty complaints.”

-“More keyword research will tell you that people aren’t just wanting to know more about home warranties; they’re wanting to know about complaints that people have with home warranties, which would lead you to other long-tail keywords such as “home warranty reviews”.”
+“Researching and analyzing relevant keywords will tell you that people aren’t just wanting to know more about home warranties; they’re wanting to know about complaints that people have with home warranties, which would lead you to other long-tail keywords such as “home warranty reviews”.

 “Go to Google and type keywords about a topic you want to write about.
 Look at the related searches at the bottom.
 You might find some great gems and awesome ideas for your next blog posts.”